marked-gil/the-million-euro-quiz/README.md

 ___
 ### **STRATEGY**
 #### **Goal:**
 * This site aims to provide an online quiz game to users, young and old, who want to play and enjoy a challenging game that tests their general knowledge.
-This is endeavored to be achieved by employing special features, which include a timer, life lines, randomness of questions, progressive level of difficulty, and 'cash-prize winning' simulation.
+This is endeavored to be achieved by employing special features, which include a timer, lifelines, randomness of questions, progressive level of difficulty, and 'cash-prize winning' simulation.

 #### **User Stories:**
 * As a user, I want to play a quiz game online to test my general knowledge.